 THIS DATE IN HISTORY: Nov.
 21

-2006: Jaromir Jagr scores twice in the New York Rangers' 4-0 victory against the Carolina Hurricanes at Madison Square Garden to pass Jari Kurri and become the NHL's all-time leading goal scorer among European-trained players.
+2006: Jaromir Jagr scores twice in the New York Rangers' 4-0 victory against the Carolina Hurricanes at Madison Square Garden to pass Jari Kurri and become the NHL's all-time leading goal scorer among players born and trained in Europe.

 "Now I'm looking for the 700th," he says with a chuckle.
 "Jari Kurri was a guy everybody looked up to from Europe.
 He was our idol.
 To score more goals than him ...
 It's huge."

 Video: Jaromir Jagr second on NHL points list

 1942: Regular-season overtime becomes a casualty of World War II when the NHL Board of Governors announces that it will be discontinued because of conflicts with train schedules.
 Overtime is reinstated for the 1983-84 season after a 41-year absence, though in a five-minute, sudden-death format rather than the prewar version that saw teams play a full 10-minute extra period.

 1943: Buddy O'Connor of the Montreal Canadiens has his second five-point game in as many nights.
 He gets his first NHL hat trick and has two assists in a 13-4 victory against the Boston Bruins at the Forum.
 One night earlier, O'Connor has a goal and four assists in a 7-2 road win against the Toronto Maple Leafs.